MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th> Method Description</th>
   </tr>
   <tr>
     <td>This method is to be called when a user has opted to create a new account.
-It is responsible for providing a user with a form containing fields for input such as a new username, new password, etc.</td>
+It is responsible for providing a user with a form containing fields for input such as a new username, new password, etc.
+Parameters:
+None

+Return:
+None</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>